luau-lang/luau/rfcs/syntax-safe-navigation-operator.md

 The type of an expression using the nil-safety operator would simply resolve to the expression, nillable.
 Meaning if `dog.name` was a `string`, then `dog?.name` would be `string?`.

 ### Linting
-Though not required, lints to prevent superfluous use of the nil-navigation operator would be welcome.
+Though not required, lints to prevent superfluous use of the safe navigation operator would be welcome.

 For example, if `dog` has a property `body` (which cannot be nil), which has a property `legs`, then `dog?.body.legs` is valid, as `dog?.body` being nil will cancel the rest of the expression.
 However, a user might instead write `dog?.body?.legs`, perhaps expecting `dog?.body` to resolve to nil, but still indexing `legs`.